-On February 28, 2007, the Company granted options to its Chairman and CEO to purchase 375,000 shares at an exercise price of \$1.46 per share in accordance with a new employment agreement (See Note D - Employment Arrangements and Other Agreements).
+On February 28, 2007, the Company granted options to its Chairman and CEO to purchase 375,000 shares each at an exercise price of \$1.46 per share in accordance with a new employment agreement (See Note D - Employment Arrangements and Other Agreements).
 Such options vest in equal quarterly amounts of 93,750 shares beginning March 31, 2007 through December 31, 2007.
-The Company recorded compensation expenses of \$126,000 for these options for the six months ended June 30, 2007 based on the Black-Scholes option-pricing model.
-In addition, during the six months ended June 30, 2007, the Company also recorded compensation expense of \$12,000 and \$19,000 for the vested portion of options granted to directors and consultants, respectively, prior to January 1, 2007.
-On April 18, 2007, the Company issued to its Chairman and CEO a five year option to purchase 732,709 shares of common stock at an exercise price of \$1.67 per share.
-Such option was issued pursuant to the anti-dilution provisions of an employment agreement with the Company's CEO and Chairman as a result of the Company's completion of a \$5 million private offering in April 2007.
-The Company recorded an additional expense of \$699,000 as a result of such option issuance during the three months ended June 30, 2007.
+The Company recorded compensation expenses of \$63,000 for these options during the quarter ended March 31, 2007 based on the Black-Scholes option-pricing model.
+In addition, during the quarter ended March 31, 2007, the Company also recorded compensation expense of \$8,000 and 19,000 for the vested portion of options granted to directors and consultants, respectively, prior to January 1, 2007.

-The fair value of each option grant on the date of grant is estimated using the Black-Scholes option-pricing utilizing the f assumptions: llowing weighted average SIX MONTHS ENDED JUNE 30.
+The fair value of each option grant on the date of grant is estimated using the Black-Scholes option-pricing utilizing the following weighted average assumptions: